jubrito/planner-with-calendar/README.md

 # Next steps (v1):

+- Should memoize buttons to prevent rerenders?
+Is it worth it?
 - Last element of planner is next day
 - Ignore clicking outside button of specific hour (change bg to be sure)
 - Add overflow scroll to planner